 - chiropractor

 In other words, don't try to be all things to all people.
 If you're qualified to be a personal trainer, then stick with that.
-Now, I know some of you may be massage therapists, nurses, etc. If you have that specialized training, great.
+Now, I know some of you may be massage therapists, nurses, etc. If you have that specialized training, that would be great.
 Just make sure if you are working in a gym, you know the gym's policy about this.

 If you have special knowledge or experience that's outside the boundaries of what fitness trainers usually know, it's best to speak to your manager or gym owner first.

-See my 10 commandments of personal training.
+See the 10 commandments of personal training.

-9 Be Careful With Supplements
+9. Be Careful With Supplements

 Your personal training clients WILL ask you about dietary supplements.
 They will assume because you are a fitness trainer, you know about them.
 You may think you do but if your dietary supplement knowledge comes from reading BodyBuilding.com, then you don't know about them.
 I've investigated supplements for over 20 years – and I STILL don't know everything.